 Someone created a paypal account using my SSN.
 Paypal never alerted me to this.
 They are rude and are still allowing this person to perform transactions under me even after me telling them it is not me.
 They never investigated this.
 Been going on since last Oct.
 2018

 Criminal charges are being persued, the 'suspect' has been arrested and arraigned.
 He punched me in the face twice, knocking my front tooth out.
 He was the passenger in my car I was DRIVING, so i parked and demanded he get out.
 He refused, so i got out.
-Whwn he hit me he knocked off my glasses, and...
+Whwn he hit me he knocked off my...
 Read more »

 You were the victim of an intentional tort (assault and battery) and can pursue a civil lawsuit against him.
 The lawsuit can be filed as a small claims matter (where you represent yourself in court), however your recovery will be limited.
 You, or a lawyer retained to represent you, can file a...Read more »